 Below are some of my key takeaways from reading the book, “The Innovator’s Solution” by Clayton Christensen and Michael Raynor.
-If you are interested in my detailed notes from this book, please email me.
+If you are interested in more detailed notes from this book, they are available here.

 A brief synopsis of the book is reprinted below from Amazon.

 “In The Innovator’s Solution, Clayton Christensen and Michael Raynor expand on the idea of disruption, explaining how companies can and should become disruptors themselves.
 This classic work shows just how timely and relevant these ideas continue to be in today’s hyper-accelerated business environment.

 Christensen and Raynor give advice on the business decisions crucial to achieving truly disruptive growth and propose guidelines for developing your own disruptive growth engine.
 The authors identify the forces that cause managers to make bad decisions as they package and shape new ideas—and offer new frameworks to help create the right conditions, at the right time, for a disruption to succeed.
 This is a must-read for all senior managers and business leaders responsible for innovation and growth, as well as members of their teams.”

 Predictable forces guide the manager’s decision-making process.
 Industry leaders are motivated to go upmarket and don’t defend the low-market creating the “Innovator’s Dilemma”.
 Company’s values change as they get bigger and they require ever-increasing gross margins and markets before approving a new growth idea.
 As companies become large, they literally lose the capability to enter small emerging markets.